 We all know the old story of the baby elephant and the rope.
 Baby elephants were traditionally trained by tying one of their front legs to a peg that limits them from moving around.
 Since the calf is small, no more than a thin rope is needed.
 Naturally, they will try to move around freely and quickly learn the range the rope allows them and won’t try to move beyond it.

 Elephants grow to be strong and fairly quickly.
 Their big body is now so strong that the tiny rope isn’t really limiting them from moving; it can easily be removed with little effort.
 But, since they learned the rope could hold them from a young age; they’re conditioned to believe it can control them, so they never try to break free.

-The rope is now connected to his brain and mentally tethering him to the peg in the ground.
-He’s resigned to moving beyond the rope because he doesn’t know he can change his situation.
+The rope is now connected to its brain and mentally tethering it to the peg in the ground.
+It’s resigned to moving beyond the rope because it doesn’t know it can change its situation.

 For humans, we too have some mental ‘chains’ that we are reluctant to let go of (probably because we don’t know we can); they might have been passed on to us from previous generations.
 Sometimes they’re self-imposed.
 When we grow up hearing from our parents, caretakers, and teachers about how difficult it is to be the BEST at something, most don’t even make an effort to try because they’re afraid to fail.

 So what’s the connection between baby elephants and Self-defense?

 Physical achievements are the fruit of a strong mindset.
 The first and frankly, the most challenging obstacle is starting something new.
 Once you start doing something uncomfortable, yet desirable like running, fighting, singing, or drawing, [or insert your discomfort zone here], we start to untether ourselves from old, limiting beliefs.